Tinks18/ROckPaperScissors/README.md

     the gitpod bug could not be dealt with but ended up wasting a lot of my time which in turn resulted in alot of things that coud not be added to the project.
 I wish they figure it  out.
 The commits that are done locally should not belost just because you close your workspace.

+    I lost all my work again in this project as i had created an alternate repository where I was going to add wetahr app to the aplication but Since the laptop crashed I lost all work saved on my dektop which was not pushed.

+    In order to get trid of the virus or bug I had to reinstall my OS.

 ## Deployment